-Easy Moroccan Chicken Tagine with apricots, a delicious meal that is ready in only 30 minutes.
+Moroccan Chicken Tagine with apricots, warm spices and vegetables, my take on the classic North-African stew that is ready in only 30 minutes.
 It has a great range of flavours and textures, and it’s superbly hearty and filling.
 Serve it with couscous for the best exotic experience.

 The Morrocan food is a symphony of flavours and textures, and this chicken tagine is the perfect example of how beautifully different ingredients are mixed together to create unique dishes.

 There are two basic ingredients that make all the difference in this recipe: cinnamon and cumin.
 Sweetness, and heat are brought together in one magnificent recipe.

 Tagine is a traditional Morrocan dish named after the pot it’s cooked in.
 It’s a spiced meat and veggie stew, incredibly flavourful and colouful too.
 Chicken is a popular choice, but you can use lamb, beef, or any other meat you like.
 I prefer chicken, since it’s delicious, and also super easy to cook.